 Turkey has always been a popular destination for beach or cultural holidays but another type of holiday that travelers do not often think about is city breaks in Turkey.
 They are great for tagging onto the end of a tour and include just about every attraction that solo travelers, couples, friends, or families could want including nightlife, shopping, historical attractions, local foods and customs.
-Let’s look at the cities in Turkey that are ideal for a two to a four day city break
+Let’s look at the cities to visit in Turkey that are ideal for a two to a four day holiday.

-Cities in Turkey to Visit
+Cities to Visit in Turkey

 Istanbul will always be at the top of the list.
 Frequent flights from all over the world make it an easy destination to reach.
 It was the former capital of the Ottoman and Byzantine empires so historical attractions include Topkapi palace, the Basilica cistern and the Blue mosque.